volcano-sh/kubegene-website/content/docs/started/getting-started-minikube.md

 +++

 By the end of this document, you'll have a local installation of Minikube kubernetes cluster along with all the default core components of
 Kubeflow deployed as services in the pods.
-You can use genectl to submit your gene sequencing workflow to KubeGene.
+You can use genectl to submit your genome sequencing workflow to KubeGene.

 ### Prerequisites
   - Laptop, Desktop or a Workstation